Self care on a cruise

 Preparation can be your best friend in this situation.
 Stay ahead of the game by drinking plenty of water.
 Keep hydrated.
 With every alcoholic drink you have, have a glass of water.
-It’s a good idea to carry a water bottle with you so you always have the ability to drink water.
+It’s a good idea to carry a water bottle with you so you always have the ability to stay hydrated.
 I suggest bringing a reusable, filtered water bottle with you on your cruise, or really anytime you travel.
 Below, I have laid out several choices to consider all conveniently available on Amazon.

 Also make sure to eat throughout a day of drinking.
 Having some food regularly will keep you feeling grounded.
 One of the worst mistakes you can make is drinking too much on an empty stomach – add that to running around in the sun all day, and that is a recipe for a hangover.

 If you do end up overdoing it with the alcohol and wake up feeling terrible, here are a few ways you can bounce back quickly so you don’t waste a whole day of your cruise laying in your bed.

 -Take a painkiller.
 Whatever your OTC painkiller med of choice is, bring some along and take it immediately when you wake up with a headache.
 Bonus points if you remember to take a dose *before* you go to sleep the night before.

 -Drink water.
 Drink lots of it.
 Then drink some more.
 Water is life and your body needs as much as you can give it after a night of alcohol, which dehydrates you.